LiSeCo: Linear Semantic Control for Language Generation: Introduction

-Despite current efforts, ensuring the controllability of these models remains a challenge due to their limited interpretability.
-In particular, existing methods offer steering capabilities, rather than true \emph{control}: their interventions on the representations nudge a target attribute in a direction.
-Such direction is deemed through learning to best capture the nature of desired outputs, but current methods lack guarantees on the effectiveness of the steering, compliance, or accuracy with which the control goal will be achieved.
-For example, some approaches like knowledge editing \citep{hernandez2023inspecting} provide an efficient alternative to exhaustive retraining, it also poses risks akin to the butterfly effect: minor adjustments can lead to unintended consequences on the knowledge graph.
-Similarly, works like ReFT \citep{wu2024reft} suffer from the same problem since they operate solely on the prompt representations and do not intervene in the model’s activations as generation unfolds.
-Thus, achieving robust and verifiable controllability remains a critical goal for the safe and reliable deployment of language models.
+Despite current efforts, ensuring the controllability of these models remains a challenge.
+In particular, existing methods offer steering capabilities, rather than true \emph{control} over model behavior.
+Current methods typically nudge a target attribute in a certain direction \citep{li2023inferencetime,turner2023activation,rodriguez2024controlling,wu2024reft}, but lack formal guarantees on the steering outcome.
+For instance, ReFT \citep{wu2024reft} operates solely on prompt representations and do not intervene in the model’s activations as generation unfolds; ActAdd \citep{turner2023activation}, like other methods \citep{li2023inferencetime,rodriguez2024controlling}, indiscriminately applies a fixed-size intervention without verifying whether the steering goals is already satisfied.
+Thus, achieving robust and verifiable controllability remains a critical goal for safe deployment of LLMs.
 We clarify this distinction by defining two terms that are often conflated in the literature: \emph{steering} and \emph{control}.